jamesjackson/jamesjackson.github.io/_posts/2016-09-03-drone-lte-part3.md

 comments: true
 ---

-This part establishes the communication between the secondary companion computer and the drone (the final piece of the puzzle), and tests end-to-end telemetry between Solo and the cloud GCS.
+This part establishes the communication between the secondary companion computer and the drone (the final piece of the puzzle), and tests end-to-end telemetry between Solo and the Cloud Control Station (CCS).

 ### Drone/Companion Computer USB Connection